r00tkie/r00tkie.github.io/_posts/2018-11-18-The-Windows-Core-Files.md

 excerpt: >-
   In this tutorial we'll discuss the windows core files and their importance.
 description: >-
-  In this tutorial we'll discuss the windows core files and their importance.
+  The windows core files and their importance.
 image: '/images/posts/windows-core-files/windows-core-files.png'
 thumb_image: '/images/posts/windows-core-files/windows-core-files.png'
 style: code